Learning to Adapt the Parameters of Behavior Trees and Motion Generators (BTMGs) to Task Variations: Experiments

 To train our model, we considered 20 task variations that are learned for the same amount of iterations each.
 Using the method detailed in Sec.~\ref{sec:trainingphase}, we train the GP and the weighted SVM classifier with the resulting BTMG parameters, the feasibility, and the reward values.
 The weights of the SVM classifier are adjusted automatically to adjust bias induced by an unequal number of feasible and non-feasible policies.
 We then tested our approach on 20 unknown task variations.
 This experiment is repeated five times for both tasks to show the robustness of the approach.

 We compare the performance of our approach with four baselines:

 \begin{enumerate} \item \textit{Learned}: This baseline uses the RL pipeline described in~\cite{mayr2022skill} to learn the BTMG parameters directly for the test variations.
 It shows which performance could be achieved if a new variation is learned from scratch instead of querying the model.
 Notably, our training data is generated in this way. \item \textit{Direct}: This model takes the best parameters for the training variations ($\mathbb{T}$) and learns a direct mapping from task variations to BTMG parameters without explicitly learning the reward. \item \textit{Nearest Neighbor}: For each test variation, we select the closest task variation in the training set and choose the corresponding BTMG parameters. \item \textit{Single Policy}: The learned BTMG parameters of a single training variation are used for all test variations.
-This baseline shows how well and how often the learned parameters for one task variation can be utilized in a different one without any changes. \end{enumerate} The rewards and feasibility measures for the tasks are defined separately in their respective sections.
+This baseline shows how well and how often the learned parameters for one task variation can be utilized in a different one without any changes. \end{enumerate} Although our baselines may seem simplistic, they are deliberately selected to provide insights into the functionality and performance of our approach.
+Each of these baselines serves a specific purpose in understanding the capabilities and limitations of our approach.

+We consider task-specific reward functions for both tasks.
+The rewards and feasibility measures for the tasks are defined separately in their respective sections.